salesforcecli/plugin-auth/messages/logout.md

 # noOrgSpecifiedWithJson

 You must specify a target-org (or default target-org config is set) or use --all flag when using the --json flag.

+# warning.NoAuthFoundForTargetOrg

+No authenticated org found with the %s username or alias.

+NOTE: Starting September 2025, this warning will be converted to an error.
+As a result, the exit code when you try to log out of an unauthenticated org will change from 0 to 1.